tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 When I hit the ground, I was aware my hands were wet, slick with blood.

 But I couldn't move.
-The room was too small, the walls closing in on me.
+The room was too small, the walls closing in.

 The little girl on screen was me.